 Mistinguette's "Cake-Walk Parisien" (far right) was a low-class bear-like hugging dance described in a 1903 issue of Paris qui Chante, a magazine of popular music and dance.
 Like a circus act, this was a performed entertainment, usually for cabarets, not an actual social dance.

-Then, with a Mr. Paulo as her partner, Mistinguette took the low-class hugging a step further, and invented "The Cake Walk of the Barrières," which was a mock fight-as-dance between a hooligan from the low-class Barrières, and his woman.
+Then, with a Mr. Paulo as her partner, Mistinguette took the low-class hugging a step further, and invented "The Cake Walk of the Barrières," which was a mock fight-as-dance between a hooligan and a woman from the low-class Barrières (a region of Les Apaches).
 This new dance was described, with photos, in the same 1903 issue of Paris qui Chante.
 The illustrations show the street thug violently threatening the woman, and pulling her by her hair.
 The article described the dance as "vulgar and amazing at the same time."

 Like her Cake-Walk Parisien, this mock battle was an entertainment, a fiction.
 Mistinguette never stated that there was any prototype of men choreographically abusing women in reality.

-Compare the first image from Mistinguette's 1903 original with the first pose in a series of photographs of Mistinguette's 1908 version with Max Dearly.
+Compare the first image from Mistinguette's 1903 original with the photo of Mistinguette's 1908 version with Max Dearly.
 I would say that Paulo, in Mistinguette's original version, appeared to be more threatening than Dearly.

 In the postcard on the left we see that the name of Mistinguette's innovation quickly evolved from the "Cake Walk of the Barrières" to the "Cake Walk Apache" with both forms illustrated — the newer choreographed fight and the more traditional cake walk style.
 This postcard has a 1904 calendar printed on the back, and calendars are usually printed at the end of the the previous year, so this illustration is probably from late 1903, still five years before Dearly and Mouvet claimed to have invented the Apache dance.
 Soon the Cake Walk fad was over, the name became passé, and only the Apache name and the domestic brawl version of the dance remained.